Sam Magara

-Sam Magara (died 2 August 1982) was a Ugandan rebel, and one of the National Resistance Army (NRA)'s leading commanders during the early Ugandan Bush War.
+Sam Magara (died 2 August 1982) was a Ugandan rebel, and one of the National Resistance Army (NRA)'s leading commanders during the early phases of the Ugandan Bush War.
 A long-time associate of NRA leader Yoweri Museveni, he became the latter's second-in-command in 1981 and assumed command of the NRA in his absence.
 However, he fell into disfavor after the NRA's internal security network alleged that he was planning to overthrow Museveni.
 Magara was eventually killed by security forces in Kampala in late 1982.

 Biography

 Early life and exile

-Sam Emmanuel Magara was an ethnic Bahima, and part of the Muhinda clan.
+Sam Emmanuel Magara was an ethnic Muhima, and part of the Bahinda clan.
 He was born to Mutembeya, a sub-county chief in Ankole.
 Sam Magara joined Yoweri Museveni's Front for National Salvation (FRONASA) at an early point.
 FRONASA worked to overthrow the regime of Idi Amin, dictator of Uganda from 1971 to 1979.
 In 1973, Magara's brother Martin Mwesiga was killed during a shootout between FRONASA militants and Amin's security forces.
 Afterwards, Magara and his family fled into exile.

 Exiled to Tanzania, he began studying at the University of Dar es Salaam for a master's degree.
 There, he met his future wife, Joy.
 The two relocated to Kenya, where they married in Nairobi in 1977.
 Magara was also a lawyer, and served in the Save Uganda Movement for some time.
 Amin was overthrown during the Uganda–Tanzania War of 1978–1979.
 Magara began training at the Tanzania Military Academy at Monduli.
 He returned to Uganda in late 1980, where a new political crisis had developed.
 Ex-President Milton Obote had won the December 1980 election, a result which was heavily contested by the Ugandan opposition including Museveni.
 Several rebel groups emerged to battle Obote's regime and its military, the Uganda National Liberation Army (UNLA), in the Ugandan Bush War.